merovex-archival/merovex.github.io/_posts/2012-12-15-skyfall-plot-analysis.markdown

 sidebar: true
 image: skyfall.jpg
 categories:
 - Writing
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "Ben Wilson shows how understanding story structure helps enjoy a movie like Skyfall that much more."
+description: Ben Wilson shows how understanding story structure helps enjoy a movie like Skyfall that much more.
+tags:
+- Writing
 ---
 <!--Lead Paragraph-->
 I saw Skyfall not long after it opened.
 Then I read some reviews.
 One reviewer commented that the villain did not show up until the mid-point in the story, "which was a gutsy move."
 Having studied a fair-amount of story plotting, I think the reviewer got it wrong because he wasn't paying attention to the story.
 In fiction, the character who undergoes the most change is the hero, the one who causes the change is the antagonist.
 The plot is the main aspect of the work, the "story" is the emotional part of the work, which is the area where the change happens.
 (Warning, Plot Spoiler Below.)